-‘Deadliest Catch’ Season 13: Tragedy, Drama, Is This Last Year For Two Captains?
+‘Deadliest Catch’ Season 13: Tragedy, Drama, And Is The End For Two Captains?

 — Kara Kostanich (@KaraKostanich) February 13, 2017

 Where is Captain Josh Harris, son of legendary Captain Phil Harris?
 Before the season commenced, the Cornelia Marie captain announced on Facebook that he will not be back on the Deadliest Catch.
-He did not offer any reason as to why Discovery chose not to feature the young captain on the show, although as the Inquistr reported, it could be because his segments in the past were not filled with the sort of drama that other ships on the show have.
+He did not offer any reason as to why Discovery chose not to feature the young captain on the show, although, as the Inquistr reported, it could be because his segments in the past were not filled with the sort of drama that other ships on the show have.

 Meanwhile, Captain Jake Anderson of the Saga has some of the same crew woes that he had last year.
 This drama promises to drive the young captain into having one of his famous meltdowns.
 Captain Jake is ready to take off, but where is his motley crew?
 They are unprepared to go, starting out the voyage on a negative note.
 Add the stress of having the biggest crab quotas on the fleet, with his job on the line if he doesn’t meet this goal, the highly emotional Jake could be in for biggest challenge as a leader and as a captain.